-- Every eligible BSL covered: Applicants will be required to serve every eligible Unserved and Underserved Broadband Service Location (BSL) within the project area. - Maximizing Eligible CAIs: Applications that cover all eligible BSLs in the project area and serve the maximum number of eligible CAIs will receive higher scores. - Individual Project Areas: Applicants are required to submit separate Project Applications for each individual Project Area they propose to serve.
+- Individual Project Areas: Applicants are required to submit separate Project Applications for each individual Project Area they propose to serve.
 Applicants can submit multiple applications. - Each Project Area will be evaluated individually and scored accordingly.
-Tentative selection of applications will be followed by tentative awards. - Applicants planning to apply for adjacent Project Areas are required to apply for these Project Areas separately in individual Applications.
-These Applications will be scored independently and may not be awarded together. - Any efficiencies that the Applicants are expecting to apply for adjacent Project Areas should be incorporated in the Application separately for each proposed Project Area.
+Tentative selection of applications will be followed by tentative awards. - Applicants planning to apply for adjoining Project Areas are required to apply for these Project Areas separately in individual Applications. - Any efficiencies that the Applicants are expecting to apply for adjoining Project Areas should be incorporated in the Application separately for each proposed Project Area.
 Each Application will be considered valid for each Project Area, irrespective of their location. - Partnerships: Applicants are encouraged to identify partners as needed to ensure that eligible BSL within the proposed project area will be served.
-Applicants must identify which entity will serve as the lead Subgrantee for the project and will be responsible for executing the project agreement and for ensuring that the project is completed in accordance with the terms and conditions specified in the agreement
+Applicants must identify which entity will serve as the lead Subgrantee for the project and will be responsible for executing the project agreement and for ensuring that the project is completed in accordance with the terms and conditions specified in the agreement.

 A public facing interactive mapping tool will be made available to all Potential Applicants through the Arizona Commerce Authority website.
 Geospatial files for project areas will also be made available to Potential Applicants.

-The Arizona Commerce Authority is planning to develop and deploy a State Broadband Map in Winter 2024.
 It will track every broadband serviceable location (BSL) in Arizona with the National Broadband Map and include changes to the location status from the Challenge Process and deduplication of each BSL.
 This process will ensure the Unserved and Underserved BSLs are the priority for BEAD funds.